This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Add the sliced sausage to the pan and cook for another 2 minutes, flipping the sausage occasionally.
+• Cook the sausage: Add the sliced sausage and cook for another 2 minutes, flipping occasionally.

-• Pour in the red beans, broth, hot sauce, and thyme.
-Stir everything together.
+• Add the beans and broth: Stir in the red beans, broth, hot sauce, and thyme.

-• Bring the mixture to a boil, then reduce the heat to medium-low.
-Let it simmer gently for 30 minutes, stirring occasionally.
+• Simmer: Bring to a boil, then reduce heat to medium-low.
+Simmer gently for 30 minutes, stirring occasionally.

-• Stir in the butter until melted and well combined.
-Gently mash a few of the beans with the back of a spoon to thicken the sauce.
+• Finish the dish: Stir in the butter until melted.
+Mash a few beans with the back of a spoon to thicken the sauce.

-• Serve the red beans and sausage over cooked rice.
-Top with sliced green onions, if desired.
+• Serve: Spoon the red beans and sausage over cooked rice.
+Garnish with sliced green onions, if desired.

-Note: The Creole seasoning in this recipe already contains salt, so I didn’t find it necessary to add extra.
-However, feel free to taste the finished dish and add more salt if you think it needs it.
-This recipe is mildly spiced, so you can add more Creole seasoning and hot sauce to suit your preference.
+Note: The Creole seasoning already contains salt, so I didn’t find it necessary to add extra.
+Taste and adjust seasoning if needed.
+This recipe is mildly spiced—feel free to add more Creole seasoning or hot sauce to suit your preference.

 Notes

-If you’d like to make this recipe using dried red beans instead of canned, follow these additional steps for best results:
+To make this recipe with dried red beans instead of canned, follow these steps:

-1. Soaking the Beans: Start by soaking 1/2 cup of dried red beans.
-You can either soak them overnight in plenty of water (covering the beans by at least two inches) or use the quick-soak method.
-For quick-soaking, place the beans in a medium-sized pot, cover them with water by about an inch or two, bring to a boil, and let them boil for 2 to 3 minutes.
-Remove from heat, cover, and let them sit for 1 hour.
-After soaking, drain and rinse the beans thoroughly.
+1. Soak the beans: Soak 1/2 cup of dried red beans overnight in plenty of water, covering them by at least two inches.
+For a quick soak, place the beans in a pot, cover with water by about an inch, bring to a boil, and let boil for 2 to 3 minutes.
+Remove from heat, cover, and let sit for 1 hour.
+Drain and rinse before cooking.

-2. Adjusting Broth Amount: When using dried beans, increase the amount of broth to 2 1/2 cups.
-As the beans cook, if the mixture appears too thick or dry, add more broth, 1/4 cup at a time, up to a total of 3 cups.
-This ensures the beans stay tender and the dish remains flavorful.
+2. Adjust the broth: Use 2 1/2 cups of broth to start.
+As the beans cook, if the mixture thickens too much, add more broth, 1/4 cup at a time, up to 3 cups total.

-3. Cooking Time: With dried beans, the cook time will increase to 1 to 1 1/2 hours, or until the beans are fully tender.
-Keep the pot at a gentle simmer, stirring occasionally, and check the beans periodically to ensure they’re cooking evenly.
+3. Increase the cook time: Simmer for 1 to 1 1/2 hours, stirring occasionally, until the beans are tender.
+Keep the heat low and check periodically to ensure even cooking.

-By following these adjustments, you can enjoy the traditional flavor and texture of dried beans in your Red Beans and Rice.
+These adjustments give you the rich flavor and texture of traditional dried beans in your red beans and rice.

 Nutrition